-If you get your flu shot from a UnitedHealthcare doctor or health care provider, you will not have to pay any costs.
-If you go to your local Health Department, there may be a charge.
+If you get your flu shot from a UnitedHealthcare Community Plan doctor or health care provider, you will not have to pay any costs.

 What can I do to keep from getting the flu?

 Here are some tips to help you and your family from getting the flu: